Keikokunitoki/HST953/README.md

-# hello-world
+# HST953

-test
-My name is Keiko.
+This is a repository for my own work in HST953 team C @MIT